 - Read the Guidelines to check through the eligibility and competition details.
 And, if you’re new to sending work out, you might find the ‘Final edit checklist’ in the Get Writing tab useful to do a final edit of your work before submitting – polishing your work can make such a difference!

 - You must download and fill out the entry form to send with your work(or with the word of a class/group).

 - You can send pieces separately or together any time before the deadline.
 If you are sending pieces together, you only need to fill in the Entry Form once.
 If you send work over a period of time, fill the form in for each separate time you enter work.

 - Submit up to 3 pieces (in line with the Guidelines), each in their own document named by the title of the piece (.doc |.docx. | .pdf | .rtf formats all welcome).
 (Times New Roman/Ariel, 11pt/12pt is fine)

 - Entries are read anonymously so your name must not appear anywhere in the document, nor in the document’s file name – call your file the title of your piece to correspond with the title/s added to your entry form.

 - Ensure before clicking send that you have attached your entry form AND your work.

-- Send to: email@example.com.
-If you don’t receive an acknowledgement within a week of sending, get in touch.
+- Send to: firstname.lastname@example.org.
+If you don’t receive an acknowledgment within a week of sending, get in touch.